Facebook

 Best Edging Grass Shears

-As we mentioned earlier, there are three types of manual shears, edging being one of them.
-If you’re after an edging design, then this is a fantastic option.
+As mentioned earlier, there are three types of manual shears, edging being one of them.
+If you’re after an edging design, this is a fantastic option.

-The sharp blades are great for edging and trimming grass, but it’s also sharp enough to cut through ground cover and sod.
-So if you need to do a major tidy of the grass in your yard, these shears can help.
+The sharp blades are great for edging and trimming grass, but they’re also sharp enough to cut through ground cover and sod.
+So, if you need to do a major tidying of the grass in your yard, these shears can help.

-We also think you’ll love how comfortable these are to use.
+I also think you’ll love how comfortable these are to use.
 The handles are nice and long so that you can use these comfortably with two hands.
-With their vinyl non-slip coating, even in the height of summer, you’ll have a secure grip on the tool.
+With their vinyl non-slip coating, even in the height of a sweaty summer, you’ll have a secure grip on the tool.

 Pros